dereuromark/cakephp-geo/docs/Behavior/Geocoder.md

 The methods `validateLatitude()` and `validateLongitude()` can be used to validate the range of those input values in your validation rules.
 Don't forget to set `'provider' => 'table'` in this case.

+## Backend
+If you include the routes, you have an admin backend for the geocoding as well as the stored geocoded addresses (cache):

+    /admin/geo

+You can test the geocoding and also remove cache data where needed.

+[Tools](https://github.com/dereuromark/cakephp-tools) plugin is a recommended dependency here, but not necessary.